 - On the effects of Ranking by Unemployment Duration (joint with Edgar Preugschat) (submitted)

-(This version: February, 2015)Empirical evidence shows that longer spells of unemployment are associated with lower job-finding rates.
+(This version: March, 2015)Empirical evidence shows that longer spells of unemployment are associated with lower job-finding rates, and also fewer interview opportunities.
 We develop a model of rational stigma that combines two explanations identified in the literature, namely dynamic sorting and ranking.
 We study a directed search economy with multilateral meetings, heterogeneous workers and incomplete information about a worker's type.
 Skilled workers are more productive and more likely to be suitable for any job.
 Firms observe a private signal, which perfectly identifies unsuitable matches.
 As longer spells signal lower expected productivity, firms rank applicants by unemployment duration in equilibrium.
 Exit rates from unemployment decline with duration because of both dynamic sorting and ranking.
 According to our calibration, ranking by duration accounts for approximately one fourth of the fall in exit rates.
 Furthermore, our model matches quite well the mild decline of re-employment wages along duration found in the data.

-- Unobserved Heterogeneity, Exit Rates and Re-employment Wages (joint with Pedro Gomes) (R&R requested by the Scandinavian Journal of Economics)
+- Unobserved Heterogeneity, Exit Rates and Re-employment Wages (joint with Pedro Gomes) (R&R to The Scandinavian Journal of Economics)

 - Worker Turnover and Non-employment Insurance (joint with Sekyu Choi) (submitted)